-The employment agreements of our CEO and COO in effect in fiscal 2020 provide for certain payments and benefits in the event of termination of the executive due to death, total disability, by the employer not for cause or by the executive for "Good Reason."
-In addition, the terms of an executive's equity awards may be affected by a termination of employment.
+The employment agreements of our CEO and President provide for certain payments and benefits in the event of termination of the executive due to death, total disability, by A-Mark not for cause or by the executive for "Good Reason."
+In addition, an executive's rights under stock option agreements may be affected by a termination of employment.

-Under those employment agreements, severance payments to the executive are payable if, during the term of the employment agreement, the executive's employment is terminated by us without cause or is terminated by the executive for "Good Reason."
-Severance for such a termination in fiscal 2020 would have been payable as follows:
+Under the employment agreements, severance payments to the executive are payable if, during the term of the employment agreement, the executive's employment is terminated by us without cause or is terminated by the executive for "Good Reason," as defined.
+Severance for such a termination in fiscal 2021 would have been payable as follows:

-- For Mr. Roberts, a lump-sum amount equal to the annualized level of salary paid during the 36 months preceding the month of termination plus the average annual incentive paid for the three fiscal years prior to the year of termination, but in any case, not less than \$1 million. - · For Mr. Gjerdrum, continued payments of base salary for one year at the rates specified in the employment agreement.
+- For Mr. Roberts, a lump-sum amount equal to the annualized level of salary paid during the 36 months preceding the month of termination plus the average annual incentive paid for the three fiscal years prior to the year of termination, but in any case not less than \$1 million. - For Mr. Gjerdrum, continued payments of base salary for one year at the rates specified in the employment agreement.